 An important note is that since any captions you create will be coming from a third party, a screen reader will be unable to read them.
 To allow screen reader users access to the content, you can either link to a captioned video on an accessible platform such as YouTube or provide a script of the video in your Instagram caption such as the example pictured below.

 An important note is that GIFs, a type of media often shared on the platform, are often not as accessible by nature.
-Fortunately, as of February 2020, you are now able to add alt text to GIF files in the same way you would an image on Twitter.
-This feature is currently only available on desktop, but Twitter has announced it will be building the feature out to iOS and Android soon.
-However, other platforms don’t always allow the addition of alt text for GIFS.
+Fortunately, as of January 2021, you are now able to add alt text to GIF files in the same way you would an image on both the desktop and mobile versions of Twitter.
+However, other platforms don’t always allow the addition of alt text for GIFs.
 If you run into this you can include a description of the file in your caption.
-This description would include anything that you would normally include in the alt text, such as any words on the GIF, who is in it, what they are doing, etc.
+This description would include anything that you would normally include in alt text, such as any words on the GIF, who is in it, what they are doing, etc.

 Captions For Videos

 Similar to Instagram, when posting a video on Twitter make sure to include captions.
 These again, won’t be able to be picked up by a screen reader, so it is encouraged you link to the video captioned on an accessible platform, such as YouTube.

 Acronyms and Hashtags

 Twitter’s strict character limit can favor using acronyms, however, acronyms are not accessible because they can’t be read or understood properly by screen readers.
 Make the space to include the full name of things.

 Compared with the other two platforms, Facebook has very similar accessibility features.
 However, being one of the first social media sites, it has some advantages and more fully developed features.

 One feature Facebook has nicely developed is its extensive guides on creating accessible content.
 Facebook has a dedicated accessibility page filled with step by step guides on creating accessible content on their platform, as well as ways that you can manipulate settings to make content more accessible for your use of the platform.